Dimitri Koens on March 28th, 2013

 Dimitri Koens on November 17th, 2011

 There are some situations where you want to boot a remote computer that’s powered off, but don’t have the tools to do that.
 For example: Microsoft SCCM allows you to boot a remote computer (wake it up from power off) to install Windows Updates.
-If you don’t have SCCM there are thousands of alternative software solutions, but we cannot trust most of them, right?
+If you don’t have SCCM, there are hundreds of alternative software solutions.
+I just don’t want to install any peace of software.

 Look no further!
 We can power on remote computers through PowerShell!
 The script demonstrates how to remote boot a PC with a UDP packet we’re creating through the System.Net.Sockets.UdpClient programming interface (part of dot Net).